Merkava: Successor (Carmel)

 The 65-tonne Merkava is not regarded as useful for missions other than conventional warfare.
 The Israeli Army Armored Corps wants a lighter and highly mobile vehicle for rapid-response and urban warfare situations that can fill multiple roles.
-In 2012, the Defense Ministry drafted a program for development of a new family of light armored vehicles called Rakiya (Horizon), a Hebrew acronym for "future manned combat vehicle" (FMCV).
+In 2012, the Defense Ministry drafted a program for development of a new family of light armored vehicles called Rakiya (Heavens), a Hebrew acronym for "future manned combat vehicle" (FMCV).
 The FMCV is planned to weigh 35 tonnes and have sufficient armor and weapons for both urban and conventional military operations.
 Instead of one multi-mission chassis, separate vehicles in distinct variants will perform different roles with all vehicles using common components.
 Vehicles are likely to be wheeled to maneuver in urban environments and move troops and equipment around in built-up areas.

 While the FMCV will be a fifth-generation vehicle as a follow-on to the Merkava IV, it will not be a replacement for the tank.
 The Merkava and Namer heavy tracked vehicles will remain in service for decades, while FMCV vehicles are to address entirely different operational requirements.

 Although the program seems similar to the American Future Combat Systems effort, which failed to produce a family of rapidly deployable lightweight ground vehicles, program officials say they learned from the American experience and that the FMCV was more focused and driven by simpler and more reasonable requirements based on cost considerations.

 Officials expect requirements for a range of configurations for FMCV light armored vehicles to be approved in 2014 and solicited to Israeli and American companies.
 The IDF hoped the FMCV family of vehicles would be operational by 2020.
+The program was named Carmel around 2016, and three contractors, Elbit, Rafael and Israel Aerospace Industries (IAI), were to produce three prototypes by 2019.

+On August 4, 2019, all three prototypes were tested.
+IAI's model was based on the company's existing unmanned, autonomous drone platforms, operated by a controller from the Xbox video game system; the tank had a large panoramic display, was able to assist the crew members in identifying targets and selecting weapons, and could drive itself in some terrains.